Atul-cyber2004/Exchange-rate/README.md

 **File Overview:
 **

-exchange_rates_colab.ipynb – A Google Colab notebook that:
+exchange_rates.ipynb – A Google Colab notebook that:

 Connects to the Coindesk API